4shub/chunkback/CBPL.md

 ### TOOLCALL

-Invokes a tool/function with specified arguments
+Invokes a tool/function with specified arguments as a JSON object

 **Parameters:**

 - `toolName` (string): The name of the tool to invoke
-- `arguments` (string): Arguments to pass to the tool
+- `arguments` (string): JSON object with arguments to pass to the tool

 **Syntax:**